reconverse/incidence2/cran-comments.md

+## Reason for updated release
+* Bug fixes for calculations and plotting functions
+* Speed improvements

 ## Test environments
-* win-builder (devel)
-* local R installation, Fedora 32, R 4.0.2
+* local R installation, Fedora 32, R-devel (r79233)
-* local R installation, Fedora 32, R-devel (r79086)
+* rhub, Windows, R-devel

 ## R CMD check results

-0 errors | 0 warnings | 2 note

-* New submission.
-* Unable to verify current time
-  (this last note only appeared on checks on 27/08/2020 and not previously.
-I have assumed it is an issue with the api where the time is checked and not this package).
+There were no ERRORS, WARNINGS or NOTES

+## Downstream dependencies
+No downstream dependencies on CRAN